odoo/odoo/doc/howtos/rdtraining/newapp.rst

     filter is on.

 You can even install the module!
 But obviously it's an empty shell, so no menu will appear.

+It's all good?
+If so, let's :ref:`create our first table <howto/rdtraining/basicmodel>`!